Ahsoka Tano: The Clone Wars (2008)

 Ahsoka Tano was introduced in the 2008 Clone Wars animated film (serving as a pilot for the television series of the same name) as a 14-year-old Padawan apprentice, assigned by Yoda to Anakin Skywalker to teach him responsibility.
 Anakin is initially frustrated by this decision.
 Their early interactions are "playfully contentious", with Anakin calling her "Snips" for her "snippy" attitude and Ahsoka calling him "Skyguy" as a play on his surname.

 The Rise of Skywalker (2019)

-Ahsoka Tano makes a vocal cameo in Star Wars: The Rise of Skywalker as one of the past Jedi who help Rey fight the resurrected Emperor Palpatine/Darth Sidious.
+Ahsoka Tano makes a vocal cameo in Star Wars: The Rise of Skywalker as one of the Jedi spirits who help Rey fight the resurrected Darth Sidious, strongly indicating that she will die prior to these events.
 Eckstein returned to voice the character in the film.
-It is not known if she is dead.
-Creator of Ahsoka Dave Filoni left her fate a mystery as of 2023 with the season 1 finale of the Disney+ original TV show “Ahsoka.”